danielmartin0/SpeakLaTeX/README.md

 ## Contribute

 SpeakLaTeX is written in Swift and released under the GNU Affero General Public License.
 This app was originally developed for commercial released and then was switched to open-source.
-Please contact the author if you'd like to assist him on development.
+There are several aspects I would improve if I were to write it again.
+Feel free to contact me if you'd like to assist with development.

 Comments or questions welcome at speaklatex@gmail.com.